nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

     |mostly_rx_but_tx0| This attribute will intuitively:
         - enable the automatic acknowledgement feature for pipe 0 if any other data pipe is configured to use the automatic acknowledgement feature.
-        - disable the `dynamic_payloads` feature for any data pipe that is configured to disable the automatic acknowledgement feature.
+        - disable the acknowledgement payload feature (`ack` attribute) when the automatic acknowledgement feature is disabled for data pipe 0.

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.auto_ack